Simulated Forex Trading: Why It Is Vital For Traders

 Most reputable online trading platforms cater to the needs of traders looking for simulated trading functionality.
 Some of the notable ones include:

 Each platform comes with its unique features and capabilities, catering to different needs.
-For more details on forex trading software including platforms, we have a written a guide here.
+For more details on Forex trading software including platforms, we have a written a guide here.
+Below is a useful video on how to paper trade on TradingView to provide further insight.

 Drawbacks and Criticisms